-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the causative agent of the coronavirus disease 2019 (COVID-19) pandemic, has infected more than 75 million people and claimed more than 1.5 million lives in just 12 months.
-Although vaccines have been developed and deployed at an unprecedented pace, the protection afforded by these vaccines may be short-lived due to waning serum antibody titers and/or the emergence of SARS-CoV-2 strains that evade vaccine-induced immunity (1-7).
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the causative agent of the coronavirus disease 2019 (COVID-19) pandemic, has infected over 75 million people and claimed over 1.5 million lives in just 12 months.
+Although vaccines have been developed and deployed at an unprecedented pace, the protection afforded by these vaccines may be short-lived due to waning serum antibody titers and/or the emergence of SARS-CoV-2 strains that evade vaccine-induced immunity (I-7).
 A detailed characterization of B cell responses induced by natural infection will provide key insights into the durability and breadth of protective immune responses and may facilitate the design of next-generation COVID-19 vaccines and therapies.

-Numerous studies have shown that serum neutralizing antibody (nAb) responses targeting the SARS-CoV-2 spike (S) protein appear within 2 weeks after symptom onset and persist for several months (8-11).
-Although high titers of serum nAbs are required for sterilizing immunity, memory B cells (MBCs) rapidly reactivate after a secondary infection and can contribute to protection against severe disease or death (12).
-Human MBCs can differentiate into antibody-secreting cells (ASCs) to provide an immediate source of serum antibody or they can enter secondary germinal centers (GCs) to rediversify their B cell receptors in response to evolving or antigenically related pathogens (12).
+Numerous studies have shown that serum neutralizing antibody (nAb) responses targeting the SARS-CoV-2 spike (S) protein appear within two weeks following symptom onset and persist for several months (8-11).
+Although high titers of serum nAbs are required for sterilizing immunity, memory B cells (MBCs) rapidly re-activate following a secondary infection and can contribute to protection against severe disease or death (12).
+Human MBCs can differentiate into antibodysecreting cells to provide an immediate source of serum antibody or they can enter secondary germinal centers (GCs) to re-diversify their B cell receptors (BCRs) in response to evolving or antigenically related pathogens (12).
 Despite the potential importance of MBCs in protection against secondary COVID-19, the characteristics of the MBC response elicited by primary SARS-CoV-2 infection remain incompletely defined.
-Here, we present an analysis of the kinetics and evolution of this response, as well as an in-depth characterization of the monoclonal antibodies (mAbs) encoded by these B cells.
+Here we present an analysis of the kinetics and evolution of this response, as well as an in-depth characterization of the mAbs encoded by these B cells.